telerik/xaml-docs/controls/radmap/features/visualization-layer/introduction.md

 	</telerik:RadMap>
 {{endregion}}

-You can take advantage of the __UseLayoutRounding__ property when it is necessary to have fully readable framework elements (text for example).
+You can take advantage of the `UseLayoutRounding` property when it is necessary to have fully readable framework elements (text for example).
 To take advantage of the layout rounding you should set the UseLayoutRounding property to true as it is false by default.

 Additionally you can use these two attached properties provided by the MapLayer class:

-* __BaseZoomLevel__ - represents the zoom level, for which the element should have its scale transformation equal to 1.
+* `BaseZoomLevel`&mdash;represents the zoom level, for which the element should have its scale transformation equal to 1.
+When this property is not utilized, the element will not be scalable when the RadMap is zoomed in or out.

-* __ZoomRange__ - represents the range of zoom levels for which the element should be visible.
+* `ZoomRange`&mdash;represents the range of zoom levels for which the element should be visible.

-* __MinScale__ – represents minimum scale factor which will be applied to the framework element when it has BaseZoomLevel property set and we zoom out map control.
+* `MinScale`&mdash;represents minimum scale factor, which will be applied to the framework element when it has BaseZoomLevel property set and we zoom out map control.
+If this property is not set, the value that will be used in calculations will be __0.125__.

-* __MaxScale__ – represents maximum scale factor which will be applied to the framework element when it has BaseZoomLevel property set and we zoom in map control.
+* `MaxScale`&mdash;represents maximum scale factor, which will be applied to the framework element when it has BaseZoomLevel property set and we zoom in map control.
+When this property is not used, the value that will be used when calculating the maximum scale factor will be __2__.

 >If you are using a more complex composition of UI Elements, these properties should be set to the one that represents the root.
 For example, if you have a Grid, which layouts an Ellipse and a TextBlock, you have to set the attached properties to the Grid.

 <!-- -->
 >Note that the location of the element on the map coincides with its top left corner, not with its center.
-To change the position of the element towards the location you can use its __HorizontalAlignment__ or __VerticalAlignment__ properties, or use the HotSpot feature.
+To change the position of the element towards the location you can use its `HorizontalAlignment` or `VerticalAlignment` properties, or use the HotSpot feature.
 To learn how read [here]({%slug radmap-features-hot-spots%}).

 Here is an example for an Ellipse, positioned above Sofia, Bulgaria and visible only when the zoom level is grater or equal to 5 and less or equal to 12.
 The Ellipse will also have its normal size (100%) when the zoom level is 8.
 The maximum scale factor for the element is set to 8:

-#### __XAML__
+#### __[XAML] Limiting the element's visibility based on the zoom level__
 {{region radmap_visualization_layer_introduction_1}}
 	<telerik:RadMap x:Name="radMap"
 	                ZoomLevel="8"